James Barry (surgeon): Death

-Signed,

-D R McKinnon

-After the matter was made public, some people claimed to have known of it all along, although many who had known Barry expressed surprise or even disbelief.
+After the matter was made public, some people claimed to have known of it all along, although many who had known him expressed surprise or even disbelief.
 The British Army, seeking to suppress the story, sealed Barry's service records for the next 100 years.
 The historian Isobel Rae gained access to the army records in the 1950s, and concluded that the painter James Barry was indeed Barry's uncle.
 Barry was buried in Kensal Green Cemetery, with a Portland stone headstone inscribed Dr James Barry Inspector General of Hospitals.
 It was claimed by several sources that "John", the manservant who always attended Barry, returned to Jamaica, but his actual fate is unknown.

 Gender and personal life

 In a letter chiding John Bulkley, Barry's older brother, for abandoning legal studies for the military, 19-year-old Barry wrote: "Was I not a girl I would be a Soldier!"

-Rachel Holmes notes in her biography of Barry that Mary Anne Bulkley, in all her complaints to her brother about her child's precarious future, never once raises the question of marriage – even though a good match was then quite vital for a woman's financial security.
+Rachel Holmes notes in her biography of Barry that Mary Anne Bulkley, in all her complaints to her brother about her child's precarious future, never once raised the question of marriage – even though a good match was then quite vital for a woman's financial security.
 Holmes suggests this could mean Mrs Bulkley was aware of "some defect in her daughter that made marriage an impossibility".

-Barry's interest in medicine was probably encouraged by the liberal-minded friends of the late James Barry RA, and just before travelling to Edinburgh to enroll as a medical student in 1809, Barry assumed a male identity.
-Barry's short stature, slight build, unbroken voice, delicate features and smooth skin led others to suspect that Barry was not a man but a pre-pubescent boy.
+Barry's interest in medicine was probably encouraged by the liberal-minded friends of the late James Barry RA, and just before travelling to Edinburgh to enroll as a medical student in 1809, he assumed a male identity.
+His short stature, slight build, unbroken voice, delicate features and smooth skin led others to suspect that he was not a man but a pre-pubescent boy.
 This identity was maintained through surgical training and recruitment into the British Army which, at officer rank level, did not then require a medical examination.